Airport '07: Production

 The name that the person specified on the telephone when ringing the Griffins' house to contact Quagmire ("Long Rod von HugenDong") was changed, as broadcasting standards personnel objected to the original name (which was "Long Rod von HugenSchlong").
 The "Prom Night Dumpster Baby" gag was pitched by Danny Smith.
 Walter Murphy organized a 40-piece orchestra to perform the musical for the episode.
 The scene of Quagmire working as Joe's diaper changer (with Joe so humiliated over it that he asks Quagmire to help him commit suicide) was edited on Fox (but not Cartoon Network), as Fox objected to the feces joke and the suicide reference.
 The "Who Else But Quagmire" cutaway which implied that Quagmire had sex with a dead woman met with objection from Fox censors who were more concerned that the violated dead woman was implied to be a virgin.
 After engaging in sex with an airport worker, Quagmire states "the contents of your vagina may have shifted during coitus."
 On FOX, "vagina" was changed to "panties."
-The conversation between Hugh Hefner and Quagmire in the airport has a slight echo, due to recording in Hefner's den, rather than the production studios.
+The conversation between Hugh Hefner and Quagmire in the airport has a slight echo, due to recording in Hefner's den rather than the production studios.
 As a result, an echo of similar level was added to Quagmire's voice in order to equal both voices out.

-In addition to the regular cast and Hefner, voice actor Barclay DeVeau, voice actor Phil LaMarr, voice actress Rachael MacFarlane and voice actor Fred Tatasciore guest starred in the episode.
+In addition to the regular cast and Hefner, voice actors Barclay DeVeau, Phil LaMarr, Rachael MacFarlane and Fred Tatasciore guest-starred in the episode.
 Recurring guest voice actors Lori Alan, actor Ralph Garman, writer Mark Hentemann, writer Danny Smith, writer Alec Sulkin and writer John Viener made minor appearances.